Volume analysis: Klinger Volume Oscillator

 Developed by Stephen Klinger, the Klinger Volume Oscillator is used to predict long-term trends of the flow of money while staying responsive enough to be affected by short term fluctuations in volume.
 The indicator is a function of the trade volume and price trends for a given security, whole output takes the form of an oscillator.
 The KVO is the difference between the short- and long-term moving averages.
 Divergence of these values could signal a price trend reversal.

 The KVO is based on the idea of force volume, which itself is a function of the volume, price trend, and temp.
 Temp is a series of if/then statements involving volume and price.
 The oscillator is then computed as the exponential moving averages of volume force for different time periods.
 In this way, the KVO accounts for long-term and short-term price direction as a function of the volume flowing through the security.
+Volume analysis tools are featured in several trading platforms, such as NinjaTrader, ATAS, or Sierra Chart, which offer indicators like footprint charts, delta, and order flow visualizations.